A Colt Is My Passport

 A Colt Is My Passport (は俺のパスポート, Koruto wa Ore no Pasupōto) is a 1967 Japanese yakuza film directed by Takashi Nomura for the Nikkatsu Corporation.
 It is based on the novel Tobosha by Shinji Fujihara.

-It stars Joe Shishido as a hitman and Jerry Fujio as his partner; reprising his usual roles of contract killer, Shishido's performance in the film launched him beyond doubt as a hard boiled action hero, not only in Japan but in the whole genre, and remains his personal favourite of the most of 100 films he made at Nikkatsu.
+It stars Joe Shishido as a hitman and Jerry Fujio as his partner; reprising his usual roles of contract killer, Shishido's performance in the film launched him beyond doubt as a hard boiled action hero, not only in Japan but in the whole genre, and remained his personal favourite of the most of 100 films he made at Nikkatsu.

 The film was strongly influenced by French New Wave and crime films directors such as Jean-Pierre Melville, Jacques Becker or Henri Decoin and by Sergio Leone-style westerns.
 Nomura's use of still shots in the opening sequence has been compared to manga art techniques.

 This film was made available in North America when Janus Films released a special set of Nikkatsu Noir films as part of the Criterion Collection, also including I Am Waiting, Rusty Knife, Take Aim at the Police Van, and Cruel Gun Story.

 Plot

 Contract killer Shuji Kamimura (Joe Shishido) and his partner Shun Shiozaki (Jerry Fujio) are hired by yakuza boss Senzaki to eliminate a former partner, Boss Shimazu, who has embezzled from an international co-op between both men.
 Kamimura successfully assassinates Boss Shimazu at his home while meeting with Senzaki.
 Kamimura and Shun attempt to leave the country by plane, but are waylaid and kidnapped by Shimazu's men.
-The duo escapes by stopping their car with specially-designed second brake behind the driver's seat that Shun had installed earlier, which kills Shimazu's men.
+The duo escapes by stopping their car with a specially designed second brake behind the driver's seat that Shun had installed earlier, which kills Shimazu's men.

 Senzaki's lieutenant Nozaki orders them to hide out at a truck stop, the Hotel Nagisakan, to wait for further instructions.
+Whilst staying there, the duo form a connection with the hotel's overworked waitress, Mina.
 Later that night, more gunmen under Shimazu's lieutenant, following information from fellow yakuza boss Tsugawa arrive to kill them, but do not find the duo as they have escaped by bribing one of the patrons to take them to another motel.